A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Proposed Methodology

-We propose to assume the conditional effect of parents is multiplicative, i.e. $q_{x_{i}|u_1,u_2}=q_{x_{i |u_1}}.q_{x_{i|u_2}}$, to make the conditional effect of the risk factors additive given the set of parents, i.e. $\boldsymbol{\beta}_{x_ix_j|\textbf{u}={u_1,...u_k}} = \boldsymbol{\beta}_{x_ix_j|u_1} + \boldsymbol{\beta}_{x_ix_j|u_k}$.
-This assumption reduces the maximum number of parameters to be estimated to $\Bar{\Bar{\textbf{x}}} \times \Bar{\Bar{\textbf{z}}} \times 2 \times ({max(\Bar{\Bar{\textbf{u}}})+1})$).
-However, in situations where the risk factors (for each set of parents) are large, the estimation of the Poisson regression parameters can still be computationally challenging, even with the multiplicative assumption.
-To address this problem, we propose to consider principle component analysis (PCA) o Kernel PCA (KPCA) to first extract a few informative features of $\textbf{z}$, and then use those features of the original covariates for building the Poisson regression model for each conditional dependency \cite{alaeddini2019integrated}.
-While reducing the interpretability of the estimated parameters ($\boldsymbol{\beta}_{x|\textbf{u}}$), using dimensionality reduction (PCA or KPCA) helps with modeling the nonlinear relationship among the risk factors.
+We propose to assume the conditional effect of parents is multiplicative, i.e. $q_{x_{i}|u_1,u_2}=q_{x_{i |u_1}}.q_{x_{i|u_2}}$, to make the conditional effect of the risk factors additive given the set of parents, i.e. $\boldsymbol{\beta}_{x_ix_j|\textbf{u}={u_1,...u_k}} = \boldsymbol{\beta}_{x_ix_j|u_1} + \ldots + \boldsymbol{\beta}_{x_ix_j|u_k}$.
+This assumption , which is on a par with the Noisy-OR \cite{pearl_1988_reasoning, Onisko_2001} and the CT-NOR \cite{simma_2008}, reduces the maximum number of parameters to be estimated to $\Bar{\Bar{\textbf{x}}} \times \Bar{\Bar{\textbf{z}}} \times 2 \times ({max(\Bar{\Bar{\textbf{u}}})+1})$).
+However, in situations where the number of exogenous variables (risk factors for the multiple chronic conditions) are large, the estimation of the Poisson regression parameters can still be computationally challenging, even with the multiplicative assumption.
+To address this problem, we propose to consider {principal} component analysis (PCA) or kernel PCA (KPCA) to first extract a few informative features of $\textbf{z}$, and then use those features of the original covariates for building the Poisson regression model for each conditional {intensity} \cite{alaeddini2019integrated}.
+While reducing the interpretability of the estimated parameters ($\boldsymbol{\beta}_{x|\textbf{u}}$), using dimensionality reduction (PCA or KPCA) helps with {efficient modeling of} the non/linear relationship among the risk factors.
+Considering the PCA for our case study, while it is restricted to only linear correlation between (exogenous) variables, Our analysis shows the PCA captures a considerable portion of variation (\textgreater 82\%) in our dataset using only the first principal component, which is also evidenced in the proposed methodology performance as described in Section \ref{Section:CTBN_Case_Study}.